 This cake is an absolute showstopper.
-It requires quite a few steps to create the sponge layer and raspberry mousse layer, but I absolutely assure you it is one hundred percent worth it.
+It requires quite a few steps to create the sponge layer and raspberry mousse layer, but I absolutely assure you it is 100% worth it.
 Throughout the post, I share plenty of process shots to guide you through each of these two components and share plenty of tips and tricks along the way.

-The chocolate sponge is super light and airy, it's the same sponge that I use in my Chocolate Swiss Roll Cake.
+The chocolate sponge is super light and airy; it's the same one I use in my Chocolate Swiss Roll Cake.
 This type of sponge is perfect.
 Why?
-The cake has to be refrigerated, and sometimes sponge can go dense and dry in the fridge.
-This one, however, stays light and moist.
-It pairs beautifully with the fresh Raspberry Mousse layer on top of it.
+The cake has to be refrigerated, and sometimes, the sponge can go dense and dry in the fridge.
+Not this one, though!

 The mousse is like inhaling a raspberry-filled cloud and the fruity flavour shines through.
 Go all out and decorate with fresh raspberries and some chocolate shavings, there is no holding back with this cake!
 A great way to serve this is with either a raspberry coulis or a chocolate sauce drizzled over the top - elevates an already incredible cake.

-- Super light and creamy.
+- It is super light and creamy.
 This dessert is not heavy at all which makes it an absolute dream to eat.
 Both the sponge and mousse are refreshingly light and airy.

-The chocolate sponge uses a genoise sponge meaning that it has no fat in it and the method of making it leaves it super light in texture which in turn keeps it light after being refrigerated.
-The mousse comprises of only five ingredients- that's it, and the cream and raspberries make up the majority of it!
+The chocolate sponge uses a genoise sponge, meaning that it has no fat in it and the method of making it leaves it super light in texture, which keeps it light after being refrigerated.
+The mousse comprises only five ingredients- that's it, and the cream and raspberries make up most of it!

-- Sugar - Both light brown and granulated sugar get added to this cake batter.
-The light brown adds moisture and flavour.
+- Sugar - Both light brown and granulated sugar are added to this cake batter.
+The light brown sugar adds moisture and flavour.

-- Chocolate - I'm using Waitrose No 1 Madagascan Dark Chocolate 75%. for incredible rich flavour but also the right amount of bitterness to compliment the sweetness in the sponge.
+- Chocolate - I'm using 75% dark chocolate for a rich flavour and the right amount of bitterness to compliment the sweetness in the sponge.

 - Vanilla extract - For an added boost of sweetness and flavour.

 - Raspberries.
 Using the best quality raspberries to hero in this recipe is essential.
-I turn to Waitrose No 1 Speciality Raspberries for their optimal flavour and ripeness.
-That being said, raspberries aren't always in season, so you can substitute fresh for frozen raspberries.
+That being said, raspberries aren't always in season so you can substitute fresh for frozen raspberries.
 Make sure to place them in a drainer to thaw.
-This will release any excess moisture so that it doesn't end up in the mousse.
+This will release any excess moisture so it doesn't end up in the mousse.

 - Lemon juice.
-The acidity of the lemons cuts through the sweetness of the raspberries and helps bring out their flavour.
+The lemons' acidity cuts through the raspberries' sweetness and helps bring out their flavour.
 It also provides the liquid element needed for the gelatine to soften.

 - Sugar.
-There is a lot of double cream in this recipe, and so a bit of sugar is needed to provide sweetness to the mousse, especially if the raspberries are on the tart side.
+This recipe has a lot of double cream, so a bit of sugar is needed to provide sweetness to the mousse, especially if the raspberries are on the tart side.

 - Double cream (Heavy cream) - It’s important to use double (heavy) cream for this no-bake- Chocolate Raspberry Mousse Cake as it contains 48% fat.
-The high-fat content allows the cream to whip and stabilizes to help the mousse set.
+The high fat content allows the cream to whip and stabilize to help the mousse set.